What Is Insomnia?

 Interactions.
 As with any hypnotics, alcohol increases the sedative effects of these drugs.
 These hypnotics also interact with other drugs, including rifampin, ketoconazole, erythromycin, and cimetidine.
 They may also interfere with or be interfered by other drugs.
 Patients should report all medications to their doctors.

 Benzodiazepines used to be the most commonly prescribed sedative hypnotics.
-Originally developed in the 1960s to treat anxiety, these drugs nonselectively target receptor sites in the brain that modulate the effects of the GABA neurotransmitter.
+These drugs were originally developed in the 1960s to treat anxiety.

 Side Effects.
 Elderly people are more susceptible to side effects and should usually start at half the dose prescribed for younger people.
 They should not take long-acting forms.